How to Improve eCommerce Conversion Rates – Don’t Settle For 2%

 No-one likes to be seen as average.
-No artist or performer would settle for reviews describing their work as: “mediocre.”
-Nothing kills a romance faster than words like: “average” or “ordinary.”
+No artist or performer would settle for reviews describing them as “mediocre.”
+Nothing kills a romance faster than words like “average” or “ordinary.”
 However, there is one area where run-of-the-mill and middle-of-the-road is especially fatal: eCommerce.

 In the competitive world of online sales, average is nowhere near good enough.
-When it comes to your eCommerce conversion rate, settling for “so-so” is not an option.
+So, when it comes to your eCommerce conversion rate, settling for “ordinary” is not an option.

 Considering how important it is to stay ahead of the game, and the amount of money businesses spend on customer acquisition, most online stores are surprisingly complacent about their conversion rate.
-Most surveys documenting average eCommerce conversion rates put the figure around 2%.
+Surveys documenting average eCommerce conversion rates usually put the figure around 2%.
 This might seem reasonable, but consider this…

 The Royal Albert Hall seats 5500 people.
 Imagine that 2% of the audience buys something during a show.
 If the Royal Albert Hall had the same conversion rate as most eCommerce websites, all the bars, merchandise stalls and snack shops would be fighting over only 110 customers.
 That’s a lot of empty barstools!